jondashkyle/hardly-everything/writing/premise.md

 - the browser is able to accomidate extreme time scales

+- it's not about scheduling, it's about intervals

 ## some things w/ feeds
 - loudness
   - i follow people (things) in different places